spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 ### Where do you get data for the other states from?

-We rely on data compiled by the New York Times and COVID Tracking Project for the other states/regions that are selectable on its dashboard.
-The New York Times and COVID Tracking Project are some of the few organizations that are compiling state-by-state data on COVID-19 in the U.S. Like the data that Spotlight PA and The Inquirer is compiling for Pennsylvania, this data is also not always perfect.
-Both organizations occasionally have to make retroactive corrections or adjustments to their data to ensure its accuracy and integrity.
+We rely on data compiled by the New York Times and the U.S. Department of Health and Human Services for the other states/regions that are selectable on its dashboard.
+Like the data that Spotlight PA and The Inquirer is compiling for Pennsylvania, this data is also not always perfect, but data quality has improved considerably since the beginning of the pandemic.

-### Why don’t you just use federal data?

-As of July 17, 2020, the federal government has not provided reliable or accurate daily data on COVID-19 cases and deaths in the U.S. Since the beginning of the outbreak in the U.S., news outlets and public health researchers have largely filled the gap: recording and compiling data themselves on a state-by-state basis.
-As described above, even data provided by state and county officials, as in Pennsylvania, is not always perfect.
+### How have your data sources changed?

+For much of the first year of the pandemic, federal data sources for COVID-19 data were considered incomplete and inconsistent.
+To provide testing and hospitalization data for all pages of the dashboard except Philadelphia and Pennsylvania, Spotlight PA and the Inquirer relied on state COVID-19 data compiled by [Covid Tracking Project](https://covidtracking.com/), a volunteer organization founded by The Atlantic.

+As of March 2, 2021, however, the Spotlight version of the dashboard transitioned to using data from the U.S. Department of Health and Human Services.
+This was driven by the [announced retirement](https://covidtracking.com/analysis-updates/covid-tracking-project-end-march-7) of the Covid Tracking Project and that federal data on testing and hospitalization had improved considerably by this time.
+In future, more of the dashboard's data may be sourced directly from the federal government.
+Refer to the change log, at the bottom of this article, for more information about these changes.

 ### Some websites are reporting different numbers than your numbers, why is that?